joealden/corum-docs/src/evaluation/3-usabilityFeatures/1-index.md

 ## Optimistic UI updates

-Optimistic UI updates are were the client creates a placeholder piece of data while it waits for a response from the API and updates the UI to show that instead of just waiting for the data response, which could be a while depending on the user's current network connection.
+Optimistic UI updates are where the client creates a placeholder piece of data while it waits for a response from the API and updates the UI to show that instead of waiting for the data response, which could be a while depending on the user's network connection.
 This feature provided by Apollo has already been discussed in detail in the development section of this report.
 The reason this is good is because it means the user is provided with near instant feedback from the application.
 When an application is slow to update the UI in response to a user's action it feels clunky.
 This can lead to an unsatisfactory experience using the application.
 Also, if the client can predict the data that the API is going to return then it would be inefficient to wait for the API to respond.

 ## Loading States

 When a user is on a low end device or on a poor internet connection, loading times for data can be noticeable (can be multiple seconds).
-It is important that if data is taking quite a long time to load, the user knows that something is still happening and the application hasn't just crashed or frozen.
-This is usually done by displaying a loading message or icon.
-When application do not provide this kind of feedback it can be frustrating as you don't know if the program has crashed or not.
+It is important that if the data is taking quite a long time to load, the user knows that something is still happening and the application hasn't just crashed.
+This is usually done by displaying a loading message or animation.
+When applications do not provide this kind of feedback it can be frustrating as you don't know if the program has crashed or not.
 When this happens frequently it can lead to an unsatisfactory experience using the application.
-This is why was important that Corum provided feedback to the user when data was being loaded from the API.
+This is why it was important that Corum provided feedback to the user when data was being loaded from the API.

 Here is a list of where loading states are displayed to the user: